July 18, 1979

 From downstairs, James called up, "It's him!
 Take the kids and get out!
 I'll hold him off!"

-Lily gasped as the realization of just who 'him' had to be, and that James was basically laying his life out for them to get away.
+Lily gasped as the realization came to her of who 'him' had to be, and that James was basically laying his life out for them to get away.

 No!
 She wouldn't let him do that!
 She quickly came up with the plan to apparate with the children to Selena's and then return to face the dark bastard with her husband.